Primitive Camping on Undesignated Areas

-Camping on the Burnett County Forest is permitted in many areas with the purchase of a Camping Permit.
+Camping on undesignated areas on the Burnett County Forest is permitted in many areas with the purchase of a Camping Permit.
 In general, most of the County Forest is open to camping with a tent, trailer camper, or vehicle for a period of 1 to 10 consecutive days.
 The camping shelter must be occupied daily.
+One permit may cover a maximum of 3 shelters with a maximum of 10 people per permit.
 No camping is permitted on the shores or within 50 feet of the ordinary high-water mark of any stream, river, or lake on the Forest.
 A camping permit is required and may be obtained from the Burnett County Forest and Parks Department or online.
 These permits are for primitive camping on Burnett County Forest Land only - these are not established campsites.
 Permits are able to be purchased at any time during the calendar year of the intended use dates.

 Both campsites have access to the Keizer Lake Bike Trails along with other woods trails to ride bike or hike.